antmanler/gnatsd-jwt/README.md

 # gnatsd-jwt
-NATS server with a  simple jwt auth backend
+NATS server with a simple JWT auth backend

 ## Try it